 Also, NaNoWriMo is not just for novelists anymore.
 Any writer can use the premise behind NaNo to accomplish whatever goal they want to accomplish in thirty days.

-I won’t bore you with the details because I’d much rather you thought about what big goal you might be able to accomplish in 30 days if you broke it down into 30 steps and then attempted to do it.
+Think about what big goal you might be able to accomplish in 30 days if you broke it down into 30 steps and then attempted to do it.

 Got any ideas?

 Once you do, here’s 21 tips for getting your work done alongside the rest of your busy life: